jameshughes89/cs102/src/site/topics/testing/unit-test-collections.rst

 ************************

 * There has been an emphasis on writing code defensively
-* Ideally, code is written in such a way that, not only is correct, but easy to test, understand, and reason about
+* Ideally, code is written in such a way that is, not only correct, but easy to test, understand, and reason about
 * For example:

     * Immutability --- If the data cannot change, it makes the program more predictable